-If you have abnormal test results or are very dehydrated or do not respond to ambulatory treatment you may be admitted to the Gynaecology Ward to continue the fluids and medicines overnight.
+If you have abnormal test results or are very dehydrated or do not respond to outpatient treatment you will be admitted to a ward to continue the fluids and medicines overnight.
 Your temperature, blood pressure, pulse, fluid intake and how much urine you are passing will be recorded daily.